 Additionally, you can use more than one if the decor you're hanging exceeds the weight limit.
 This may be your best solution, but if your mortar is flush with your brick, this device won't work for you.

 What did you think of this DIY project?
 Pretty easy, right?
 I hope it's helpful to hang your wreaths this holiday season and for any seasonal wreaths you have throughout the year.
 After all, decorative wreaths are great for all seasons.
+If you're hanging a wreath from your fireplace, you might be interested in how to update your fireplace's look with German schmear.

 If you don't have brick to hang your wreath from, I have a few different methods for sharing your holiday joy.
 You should check out my instructions on how to hang a wreath on a window or how to hang a wreath with ribbon on your front door.
 I'll give you a hint, it's not your typical door hanger!